Contact Us Today!

 617-523-7900or Use Our Simple Online Form to Give Us Feedback

-A full-time optometrist with expertise in specialized contact lens care, particularly for patients with corneal disease, and Manager of the new Optometry and Contact Len Service at Mass.
-Eye and Ear, Dr. Amy Watts recalls that it was a summer research project at Bowdoin College that crystallized her intellectual interest in the science of sight.
+A full-time optometrist with expertise in specialized contact lens care, particularly for patients with corneal disease, and Director of the Optometry and Contact Len Service at Mass.
+Eye and Ear, Dr. Watts recalls that it was a summer research project at Bowdoin College that crystallized her intellectual interest in the science of sight.
 “While helping my professor study vision problems in Alzheimer’s patients, I realized that the study of visual optics combined my two favorite subjects, neuroscience and physics,” she explains.
 “That’s when I discovered that I not only loved interacting with patients, but that the study of visual perception absolutely fascinated me.”

 That fascination first arose in childhood visits to the optometrist.
 An avid young athlete, she began wearing contact lenses at the age of ten.
 “I played basketball and field hockey and also loved swimming and skiing.
 When I got my contacts,” she recalls, “I could suddenly do everything I wanted to do without worrying that my glasses were going to fall off.”